100minus13/arcadestick/README.md

 DIY arcade stick project
 ====
-Basically it is for playing new PS4 gundam game.
+Basically it is for playing the new PS4 gundam game.
 -> https://g-rwee.ggame.jp/